Forms and Funding

 HC Room Request

 The Humanities Center has two reservable spaces (maximum capacity = 30) prioritized for humanities scholarship and research activities, especially those supported by the Humanities Center and CNY Humanities Corridor.
-Read through this online Room Request form for other room details and policy notes.
+Please read through the online Room Request form for other room details and policy notes.

 NOTE: Due to the sheer volume of such requests, HC spaces are not available for students' film / video projects.